Sign the Petition Against Merging Section 1 and 2 Firearms Licenses

 It overlooks evidence-based alternatives like digitised licensing, potentially harming rural economies and shooting sports without resolving core inconsistencies in police practices.

-Impacts on Shotgun Owners
+Impacts on shotgun owners

+Increased administrative burdens - Owners may need to justify each shotgun purchase, face restrictive conditions, and deal with longer processing times in an already backlogged system.
+Higher costs and reduced access - Potential fee hikes and requirements could discourage participation in shooting sports, affecting rural livelihoods and conservation efforts tied to game management.
 While aimed at safety, it risks an "exodus" from legitimate shooting without proportional benefits, as noted by groups like BASC; platforms like Rightgun.uk could see shifts in listings if ownership declines.

-Important Legal Context (UK Firearms Law)
+Important legal context (UK Firearms Law)

 This petition relates to the Firearms Act 1968 and subsequent amendments:

-Advice for Owners
+Advice for owners

 - Sign the petition at https://petition.parliament.uk/petitions/750236 to add your voice and push for thresholds.